🔒

 WebAssembly tool sandboxing

-Every tool the agent invokes runs inside its own Wasm container with capability-based permissions, zero filesystem access, strict CPU and memory resource limits, and constrained outbound networking — preventing a compromised or malicious tool from escaping its execution context.
+Every tool the agent executes runs inside an isolated Wasm container with capability-based permissions, no direct filesystem access, strict CPU and memory resource limits, and constrained outbound networking.
+This prevents a compromised or misbehaving tool from escalating privileges or reaching endpoints outside the explicitly defined allowlist, adding a layer of isolation that operates independently of the credential vault.

 4